Clays Lane Estate: Demolition

 Demolition of the estate, and of the small artificial hill that it sat on, began in September 2007.
 A report in The Guardian newspaper referred to several documents and surveys suggesting that Thorium isotope had been dumped on the site in 1959, and that a radiological survey of the area carried out by WS Atkins in 1993 had revealed "the presence of elevated levels of [radiation] activity above the general background level for that area".
 The Guardian report also referred to an internal memorandum written by the Lee Valley Regional Park Authority valuer and estates surveyor in 1972, that recommended that the ground over the waste should not be disturbed without further tests.
 Estate residents, concerned that dangerous materials might be extracted, had unsuccessfully tried to secure a court injunction to stop ground tests being carried out before they were rehoused.

 No trace now remains of the estate, however the Museum of London holds a photographic record of the Clays Lane Estate and the adjacent travellers site, part of a project to document the site prior to its demolition.

-Contemporary housing cooperatives
+Mutual Housing Cooperatives in London

+Although the housing cooperative model never developed extensively in London, some housing cooperatives were trialled at around the same time as Clays Lane, with similar aims and organisations.